-We are currently preparing a paper discussing the issue of STDP balance in spatially extended dendrites and another paper about symmetry breaking is simultaneously being prepared for submission in the next few months as well.
-Most of the simulations for the symmetry breaking paper and the paper about balance have been completed.
+We are finalizing a paper discussing the issue of STDP balance in spatially extended dendrites (currently collecting results for the final to be included figure).
+We are also extensively rewriting another paper about symmetry breaking to be submitted in the next few months as well.
+Some extra simulations for the symmetry breaking paper still need to be conducted.

 More importantly, I will plan to further develop parallel network simulations and eventually apply the model to three different cortical areas (Cerebellum, Rat barrel cortex and the Early visual cortex of the cat) using NEURON.
 This stage initially involves refining our current parallel network model, based upon embedding a single biophysically detailed cell into a large scale network of single compartment spiking neurons.
 The network model will, at first, represent a generic yet nonspecific region of the brain.
-It is envisaged that it will be extended by replacing the single compartment neurons of the network multi-compartmental based neurons and later include several morphologically complex cells.
+It is envisaged that it will be extended by replacing the single compartment neurons of the network with multi-compartmental based neurons and later include several morphologically complex cells.
 The network will be used to investigate the role of spike timing in developing known properties of cortical networks.
 If all this proceeds smoothly, then we plan to make specialized models of different cortical regions e.g. primary visual cortex.
 Such models are expected to provide insights how functional properties emerge and more importantly, whether there is an underlying structural correlate.
-The development stages are as follows
+The development stages are as follows scale network of single compartment models of spiking neurons and fine tune so that it reproduces important network dynamics such as oscillations.
+Almost completed.